 At home, she murmured sympathetically whenever she saw Gellman's father.
 "Pray," she told Gellman, in her accented English.
 "Your papa has a good heart.
 Pray the Virgin gives him peace.
 Pray for a miracle."

 "So I prayed," Gellman says to his daughter.
 That is how he always tells the story.
 His life would challenge him, of course-the fallacy of post hoc reasoning.
 But Sunday paper, spread across his lap, slid to the floor.
 Mirabella stood up, unperturbed, gathered her mass of black hair before her, twisted the water from it, flung it back across her shoulder, and stepped from the bath.
 Water ran from her in streams and pooled in her footprints.
-She walked to the hall staircase and opened the door.
-She did not look back at Gellman's father, and he continued to stare for several moments after she was gone.
+She walked to the hall staircase and opened the would it be more honest to explain it otherwise?
+His father was lonely and sad and adrift, for reasons more complex than Gellman could grasp, and Gellman himself was frightened.
+So he prayed-to Jesus, as he had been taught-but still he asked for a miracle.